 We make no statements of fact about the toxicity of Nerium AD, and we have not tested it as such.
 We do offer valid scientific concerns and encourage open scientific debate on the general topic of cardiac glycosides as active ingredients in anti-aging skin care.
 We do not claim to have a corner on the truth.
 Rather, we seek answers to these important questions.
 We invite discussion and publish opposing viewpoints.
 Any scientists out there wish to chime in?

-We here at BFT can well identify with Ralph Nader - a whistleblower from an earlier generation – we thought we might tip our hats to him by recalling his seminal book: Unsafe at Any Speed: The Designed-In Dangers of the American Automobile
+We here at BFT can well identify with Ralph Nader - a whistleblower from an earlier generation – we thought we would acknowledge his contribution to public health and safety by recalling his seminal book: Unsafe at Any Speed: The Designed-In Dangers of the American Automobile

 As a hat tip to Mr. Nader we thought of a book title appropriate to our whistleblowing mission: Unsafe at Any Concentration: The Designed-In Dangers of Poisons in Skin Care Products